Repair, replace and adjust the controls and cables for the /2, /5 and later.

 Removing a /2 cable at the top end.

 This one is so easy, but somehow it seems to be largely unknown.
 This works for either the clutch or brake cable.
 I will use the clutch as an example in the photos.
 Loosen the lock nut, run the adjuster all of the ways in and line up the cut-out parts with the slot in the casting.

 Photo #30 shows the section that was cut out to make room for the cable.
 All three slots are lined up.
 Notice that the adjuster is adjusted all the way in.

 Pull the lever all of the ways back.
 Grab the outer sheath of the cable in your right hand and pull.
 Now slowly release the lever and your right hand will seem to pull the outer sheath away from the adjuster.
 It will look like this.

-The cable pulled out of the adjuster
+Photo #31 shows the cable pulled out of the adjuster

-Now the cable can be taken out through the lined up slots.
+Now the cable can be taken out through the three lined up slots.
 It will look like this

 Slowly release the clutch lever while pulling with your right hand.
 The cable sheath will follow it, as before, giving you the slack necessary to rotate the wire back through the slot and in place.
 Release the cable and adjust the adjuster as needed.
-This adjustment should only be about one turn out.
+This adjustment should only be about a turn or two out.
 Any extra slack should be adjusted at the bottom end.
 This way you have the room to easily change (tighten up) the adjustment as the cable stretches out.

-b.
 Removing and installing the /5 and later clutch cable

 The /5 uses a slightly different system from the /2 and it takes a bit more work.
 The advantage of the /5 system is that the upper cable end is completely covered and stays clean and dry.
 The /2 can collect dirt and that causes wear.
 I much prefer the /2 system as it is easier to adjust, lube, change and inspect.